pingcap/docs-cn/br/br-log-command-line.md

  -u, --pd strings             PD address (default [127.0.0.1:2379])
 ```

-> **Warning:**
+> **Note:**
 >
-> - Use this command with caution.
-Stop a log backup task only when you are sure that you do not need PITR any more.
+> Use this command with caution.
 If you need to pause a log backup task, use `br log pause` and `br log resume` instead.
-> - If you stop a log backup task using `br log stop`, when you use `br log start` to restart the task, you must specify a log backup storage path that is different from the original path.
-However, different log backup paths results in a situation where you cannot restore data using `br restore point`.

 Usage example:

 ```shell
 ./br log stop --task-name=pitr --pd=172.16.102.95:2379
 ```

+#### Restart a backup task

+After running the `br log stop` command to stop a log backup task, you can create a new log backup task in another `--storage` directory or restart the log backup task in the original `--storage` directory by running the `br log start` command.
+If you restart the task in the original `--storage` directory, pay attention to the following points:

+- Parameters of the `--storage` directory for restarting a task must be the same as the task that is stopped.
+- The `--start-ts` does not need to be specified.
+BR automatically starts the backup from the last backup checkpoint.
+- If the task is stopped for a long time and multiple versions of the data have been garbage collected, the error `BR:Backup:ErrBackupGCSafepointExceeded` is reported when you attempt to restart the task.
+In this case, you have to create a new log backup task in another `--storage` directory.

 ### Clean up the backup data